Latest Updates

 Take note that you can use the V10 soft roller attachment on the V11 used in the test.

-Another upgrade in the V11 that helps with efficiency is the intelligent suction control.
+Another upgrade in V11 that improves efficiency is intelligent suction control.

 It is a sensor in the primary tool that detects the surface and adjusts power accordingly.